x3042/ExactODEReduction.jl/README.md

 ## Installation guide

-0. For installation, Julia language of version 1.6+ is required.
+0. For the installation, Julia language of version 1.6+ is required.
 We refer to an official step-by-step Julia installaton guide:

 https://julialang.org/downloads/platform/

 1. Download the `archive.tar.bz2` file from this directory and unpack it.
-You can either select the file in the file-tree and press `Download file` in the top-right corner, or get it directly from `https://anonymous.4open.science/api/repo/056E/file/archive.tar`.
-For example, in your favorite terminal:
+You can do it by either selecting the file in the file-tree and pressing `Download file` in the top-right corner, or getting it directly from `https://anonymous.4open.science/api/repo/056E/file/archive.tar`.
+For example, type in your favorite terminal:

 ```
 home$ mkdir downloads